-To perform the validation of the Tensar-modified '93 AASHTO pavement design method (as contained in the SpectraPave4-PRO software), ARA performed a series of pavement designs intended to validate that the results of SpectraPave4-PRO are consistent with results obtained using enhanced layer coefficients in the '93 AASHTO pavement design method.
+To perform the validation of the Tensar-modified '93 AASHTO pavement design method (as contained in the SpectraPave4-PROTM software), ARA performed a series of pavement designs intended to validate that the results of SpectraPave4-PROTM are consistent with results obtained using the '93 AASHTO pavement design method.

-Using the Tensar software, ARA verified the enhanced layer coefficients provided in the background documents.
+Using the Tensar software, ARA verified the enhanced layer coefficients provided in the background documents for TX5 geogrid.
 The enhanced layer coefficients included in the software are shown in Table 2-1.